wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 This message is used to send a chat message to a user

-* routing key: chat.message.<xivo-uuid>.<user_id>
+* routing key: chat.message.<wazo-uuid>.<user_id>
 * event specific data:

   * alias: The nickname of the chatter
-  * to: The destination's XiVO UUID and user UUID
+  * to: The destination's Wazo UUID and user UUID
-  * from: The chatter's XiVO UUID and user UUID
+  * from: The chatter's Wazo UUID and user UUID
   * msg: The message

 Example: